-FRATF has sent out numerous email communications to the community and also have a web page on Explore the Village.
+FRATF has sent out numerous email communications to the community and also has a web page on Explore the Village.
 Click here to visit Explore the Village.

 In May and June, FRATF will be meeting with all organizations to present the data analysis they have completed.
 If you have a club or organization and would like the Task Force to make a presentation, please reach out at [email protected] There will be Town Hall(s) in June.

 FRATF has two more public meetings on June 7 and July 12 at the Ouachita room at the Woodlands.
-Time of meetings will be announced.
+The time of meetings will be announced.